jelinski-lab-pedology/MXXX-project-template/README.md

 ### /01-code

 This folder contains all of your source code and R scripts that you use to conduct your data processing and analysis. *Note link to how to actually write and breakdown and organize scripts and analysis in projects - this can be in your R style guide or as a separate section - talk about sequential numbering, a master script, functions script, global script, readme, and how to renumber or keep your growing scripts squared away.* This folder should always contain a .Rproj file to initialize the environment for running your R scripts. **NOTE: even though this contains a .Rproj file, you should always use the here::here function in the [here package in R](https://here.r-lib.org/) when referencing file locations in your project repo - there are excellent reasons for using both .Rproj and here::here - when combined these are a powerful way to guarantee there won't be any issues with other users running your code due to directory issues.
 [Malcom Barrett](https://www.rstudio.com/authors/malcolm-barrett/) gave an an excellent talk at the [useR!
 2020 conference](https://user2020.r-project.org/program/contributed/) entitled ["Why use the *here* package when you're already using projects?"](https://m.youtube.com/watch?v=QYrdsjBvZN4).
-The .Rproj file contained in this tenplate is pre-configured to start with a *completely clean workspace EVERY TIME* by selecting in *Project Options > General* "Restore .RData into workspace at startup" = NO and "Save workspace to .RData on exit" = NO. These two options combined will also ensure that others running your code (or even you at a later date) don't experience errors or conflictions due to workspace-specific background[^1] - this is often the cause of the following issue: "I swear...my code worked the last time I ran it and I didn't change anything!".
+The .Rproj file contained in this tenplate is pre-configured to start with a *completely clean workspace EVERY TIME* by selecting in *Project Options > General* "Restore .RData into workspace at startup" = NO and "Save workspace to .RData on exit" = NO, "Disable .Pprofile execution on session start/resume" = CHECKED, "Quit child processes on exit" = CHECKED.
+These two options combined will also ensure that others running your code (or even you at a later date) don't experience errors or conflictions due to workspace-specific background[^1] - this is often the cause of the following issue: "I swear...my code worked the last time I ran it and I didn't change anything!".

 ### /02-pipeline